MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 ### Remarks

 The first constructor constructs an object that's not associated with a thread of execution.
-The value that's returned by a call to `get_id` for the constructed object is `thread::id()`.
+The value returned by `get_id` for the constructed object is `thread::id()`.

-The second constructor constructs an object that's associated with a new thread of execution and executes the pseudo-function `INVOKE` that's defined in [`<functional>`](../standard-library/functional.md).
+The second constructor constructs an object that's associated with a new thread of execution.
+It executes the pseudo-function `INVOKE` defined in [`<functional>`](../standard-library/functional.md).
 If not enough resources are available to start a new thread, the function throws a [`system_error`](../standard-library/system-error-class.md) object that has an error code of `resource_unavailable_try_again`.
 If the call to *`F`* terminates with an uncaught exception, [`terminate`](../standard-library/exception-functions.md#terminate) is called.

 The third constructor constructs an object that's associated with the thread that's associated with `Other`. `Other` is then set to a default-constructed state.